ropensci/smapr/cran-comments.md

 * Ubuntu Linux 16.04 LTS, R-release, GCC (on r-hub)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs, or NOTEs.

-Possibly mis-spelled words in DESCRIPTION:
-  SMAP (4:10, 20:14, 21:17)

-SMAP is not a misspelling, it's an acronym for soil moisture active passive.

 ## Downstream dependencies